TV Characters Who Ended Up With The Wrong Person

 20. Shawn Hunter- Boy Meets World/Girl Meets World

 Since all Boy Meets World fans knew that Cory and Topanga were destined to be together, most wanted to know what was going to happen with Shawn Hunter.
 After being the resident bad boy and womanizer, things seemed to change for Shawn when he met his match in Angela, and fans were devastated when Boy Meets World came to an end with the two split up.
-When the spinoff Girl Meets World brought many of the characters back, fans held out hope that the show would have Shawn and Angela reunite, but instead Shawn ended up with Katy, the mother of Cory and Topanga’s best friend Maya.
+When the spinoff Girl Meets World brought many of the characters back, fans held out hope that the show would have Shawn and Angela reunite, but instead Shawn ended up with Katy, the mother of Cory and Topanga’s daughter’s best friend Maya.
 While Katy was nice, she certainly wasn’t Angela and a big disservice was done to Shawn and Angela by having Shawn end up with Katy instead.

 19. Sookie Stackhouse – True Blood